ivegotwings/mdmuiserver/README.md

 5. All the developers running their local nginx need to do below change:

      - Go to '/platformsvc-authenticationsvc/src/server' folder and open 'passport.js' file.
-     - Search for "tenantId" and replace value there with “riverworks”.
+     - Search for "tenantId" and replace value there with “rdw”.
      - Restart your auth service in terminal `pm2 restart all`

 6. Run your normal ui-platform using `npm run app` in ui-platform folder.